steinwurf/giit/README.rst

 As we saw in the ``urllib3`` example a single task is generated for building the ``origin/master`` branch.
-We can generate more tasks by setting up more filter.
+We can generate more tasks by setting up more filters.

+As a quick note it is also possible to not specify any filters.
+In that case a single task for running the specified scripts will be gererated (with a limited context - see below).

-Here are the available options:
+To specify the different filters here are the available options:

 ``branches.regex.filters``
 --------------------------